SkyCiv Documentation

 Using the SkyCiv Load Generator in ASCE 7 Wind Load Calculations

 To calculate the wind load pressures for a structure using SkyCiv Load Generator, the process is to define first the code reference.
 From there, the workflow is to define the parameters in Project Details, Site Data, and Structure Data, respectively.
-However, free users can only use the calculation for a gable or pitched roof for a maximum of 2 solves per day.
+However, free users can only use the calculation for a gable or pitched roof for a maximum of 3 solves per week.
 With a Professional Account or by purchasing the standalone Load Generator module, you can use all the features of this calculation as long as you want.
-You can purchase the standalone module thru this link.
 Note that ASCE 7-16 and ASCE 7-22 can be used for Imperial and Metric units while ASCE 7-10 is only limited to Imperial.

 Users will need to define the parameters from top to bottom.
 The subsequent sections will detail the input parameters that you will need to define to generate the wind results.